 Wetaskiwin endodontists, oral surgeons, and general dentists use dental crowns (sometimes called caps) in many restorative treatments.
 A crown adds strength to a tooth that has a large filling or has been injured, a crown can correct bite misalignments, and a crown is usually necessary after a root canal.
 In a dental implant procedure, attaching the crown to the abutment is the final step.

-Crowns are also used extensively for purely cosmetic problems: yellow teeth, stained teeth, too-small teeth, and teeth that are misshapen.
+Crowns are also used extensively for purely cosmetic problems: yellow teeth, stained teeth, too-small teeth, and misshapen teeth.

 Dental crowns are fabricated from a variety of materials that vary in appearance and strength: